LionWeb-io/lionweb-java/README.md

 * The JSON serialization is changed so that the meta-pointer under `"classifier"` appears directly after the `"id"` key-value pair.
 * The internal representation of serialized nodes was simplified.

+### Version 0.2.2

+* Convergence of Serialized{Annotation&Node}Instance into SerializedClassifierInstance